 - CARTRIDGE OR SPIN-ON – The cartridge type has a replaceable element construction inside a permanent housing, which is connected to the engine.
 In the mid-1950s, the spin-on type was introduced as a self-contained housing and element assembly that requires 100% replacement with a new one.
 But in the 1990s, leading automakers shifted back to cartridge type, because it generates less waste.
 New retrofit kits to convert spin-on to cartridge-type filters are offered for popular applications.

 - MAGNETIC – Such filters use an electromagnet to capture ferromagnetic particles.
 Cleaning is easy as it involves wiping the surface of the magnet.
 Magnets attached to the outside of an oil filter or magnetic drain plugs were first invented and offered for cars and motorcycles in the mid-1930s.
 But their efficacy is still questioned.

 - SEDIMENTATION – A sedimentation or gravity bed filter allows contaminants heavier than oil to settle at the bottom of a container under the influence of gravity.

 - CENTRIFUGAL – It employs a rotary sedimentation device using centrifugal force to separate contaminants from the oil.
-Pressurized oil enters the centre of the housing and passes into a drum rotor.
+Pressurized oil enters the center of the housing and passes into a drum rotor.
 Oil slides to the bottom of the wall, leaving contaminants stuck to the walls of the housing.
-This has to be cleaned periodically, to prevent the stoppage of rotation of drum.
+This has to be cleaned periodically, to prevent the stoppage of rotation of the drum.

 - HIGH EFFICIENCY – HE oil filters are a type of bypass filter which allow extended oil drain intervals.